deuscode/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Register-ObjectEvent.md

 You can use the parameters of Register-ObjectEvent to specify property values of the events that can help you to identify the event in the queue.
 You can also use the Action parameter to specify actions to take when a subscribed event is raised and the Forward parameter to send remote events to the event queue in the local session.

-When you subscribe to an event, an event subcriber is added to your session.
+When you subscribe to an event, an event subscriber is added to your session.
 To get the event subscribers in the session, use the Get-EventSubscriber cmdlet.
 To cancel the subscription, use the Unregister-Event cmdlet, which deletes the event subscriber from the session.
 ## EXAMPLES